muhammed10patel/muhammed10patel.github.io/_projects/3_project.md

 </div>

-In real world, the distribution of the dataset changes continously.
+In real world, the distribution of the dataset changes continuously.
 This happened with our partner, DFO in their newly captured survey.
 Their new survey contains images with ice, new species and different size of the whale.
-To adress this, we use active learning which is a human-in-the-loop approach where few images are sampled from the unlabelled set such that the performance of the model will be maximized if trained on the new sample.
-We deploy this active learning pipeline using  <a href="https://labelstud.io/" target="_blank" style="color: #007bff; text-decoration: none;">Labelstudio</a>, where model's prediction is continously refined by a human annotator.
+To address this, we use active learning which is a human-in-the-loop approach where few images are sampled from the unlabelled set such that the performance of the model will be maximized if trained on the new sample.
+We deploy this active learning pipeline using  <a href="https://labelstud.io/" target="_blank" style="color: #007bff; text-decoration: none;">Labelstudio</a>, where model's prediction is continuously refined by a human annotator.

 Below video shows an example image annotated and corrected using labelstudio.
 This workflow is moved into production and is currently utilzed by DFO for their annotation of the new survey.
 <!-- ![Alt text for the GIF](assets/img/project3/label_studio.gif) -->